tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

-The DTLS record layer SHOULD also allow the upper layer protocol to discover the amount of record expansion expected by the DTLS processing; alternately it MAY report PMTU estimates minus the estimated expansion from the transport layer and DTLS record framing.
+The DTLS record layer SHOULD also allow the upper layer protocol to discover the amount of record expansion expected by the DTLS processing; alternately, it MAY report PMTU estimates minus the estimated expansion from the transport layer and DTLS record framing.

 Note that DTLS does not defend against spoofed ICMP messages;
-implementations SHOULD ignore any such messages that indicate PMTUs below the IPv4 and IPv6 minimums of 576 and 1280 bytes respectively.
+implementations SHOULD ignore any such messages that indicate PMTUs below the IPv4 and IPv6 minimums of 576 and 1280 bytes, respectively.

 If there is a transport protocol indication that the PMTU was exceeded